wickljas/PES_Board/docs/markdown/ultrasonic_sensor.md

 }
 ```

+where you only execute the code within the ``if()`` statement if a valid measurement is available.

 **NOTE:**
 - Do not readout the sensor faster than every 12000 microseconds, otherwise the sensor will report -1.0f frequently.
 - For highly accurate measurements, every sensor unit should be calibrated individually.
-This depends on the specifications of the task you use the sensor for.
+This depends on your specifications and should be tested.